johnwesterman/illumio_core/README.md

 sudo -u ilo-pce illumio-pce-ctl ven-software-install /tmp/illumio-ven-bundle-19.3.0-6104.tar.bz2 --compatibility-matrix /tmp/illumio-release-compatibility-8.tar.bz2 --orgs all --default --no-prompt
 ```

 **NOTE:** Keep this in mind; Make sure you use fully qualified names for the file for this process.
 For example, if you are in the /tmp directory don't expect illumio-pce-ctl to find this in the local working directory (it is not looking for it there).
-Either use /tmp/file_path_and_name or ./file_path_and_name.
 For whatever reason the tool will not look in to your current working directory for this file so be sure and specify the path.
-In the case above, I have supplied the full file path and file name. ilo-pce will also need at least read capability for these files since the command is done in it's name.
+In the case above, I have supplied the full file path and file name. ilo-pce will also need at least read capability for these files since the command is done using ilo-pce permissions.

 ## runtime_env settings and suggested settings
-NOTE: I strongly recommend you consider adding the following to the runtime_env.yml file.
+While none of the following is required, I recommend you consider adding the following to the runtime_env.yml file.
 Especially the internal_service_ip option.
 If you do not bind to an IP address and let the PCE decide for itself things can get weird if you have multiple IP addresses or non RFC1918 addresses in use.
-If you do not specify an IP address and there are multiple addresses in use the PCE will use the highest numbered interface.
+If you do not specify an IP address and there are multiple addresses in use in the cluster the PCE will use the highest numbered interface.
 So if you don't want to deal with crazy, don't let the PCE choose this on it's own.

 ```
 #